 Speak to your neighbours first

-Please note: We are unlikely to deal with a one-off situation in a formal way unless the noise is exceptionally loud and is affecting a large number of households.
+Please note: We are unlikely to deal with a one-off situation in a formal way unless the nuisance is particularly significant or is affecting a large number of households.

 - We will investigate to establish if it can be classified as a statutory nuisance

 - We normally try to visit to assess the situation ourselves at it happens, so please report any ongoing nuisances

 - We will check any updates you give us about the situation

 - We may serve an Abatement Notice on the people causing the nuisance

 - The person responsible may be fined in a Magistrates' Court